unm-historiography/2018-spring/early-modern/Elena-Questions.md

 4. The invention of the printing press and periodicals had a significant influence on how historical knowledge was recorded and distributed (p.
 53-56).
 How similar/dissimilar of an influence has the internet had on how historical knowledge is recorded and distributed in the twenty-first century?

 5. The historiography of the Renaissance held the Ancient World in such a high regard, while the historiography of the Enlightenment welcomed the possibilities of the future.
-What are some of the positive or negative points behind either way of thinking about human history?
+What are some of the positive or negative points behind either way of thinking about human history (the achievements of the past vs. what the future may bring)?